sripberger/htpasswd-js/README.md

 Unlike `htpasswd-auth` and other similar modules, plain text passwords are *not* supported by `htpasswd-js`.
-The reason for this is that there's no real way of telling the difference between a `crypt(3)` hash and plain text, besides checking the hash and the unhashed password for equality directly.
-This is bad because it can enables an attacker to enter `crypt(3)` hashes directly, without even needing the password.
-This is the same reason plain text and `crypt(3)` passwords are never supported by the same Apache instance.
-You get one or the other, based on which system you're running on.
+The reason for this is that there's no real way in the htpasswd format of telling the difference between a `crypt(3)` hash and plain text.
+This is because the plain text and `crypt(3)` passwords are never supported by the same Apache instance.
+You get one or the other, based on which operating system you're running on.

+Some other modules will check the unhashed password for equality with the hash before checking it with `crypt(3)`.
+This is a bad idea, because it potentially allows an attacker to enter `crypt(3)` hashes directly, without even needing to do cryptanalysis to obtain the password.

 Also, you *really* shouldn't be storing passwords as plain text.
 Or `crypt(3)`.
 Or really anything but `bcrypt` at this point.
 Why?
 See below.